w3f/polkadot-wiki/docs/general/faq.md

 incentivize collator nodes in some way, but the specific mechanism is completely up to parachain implementers.

 ### Are parachains ephemeral?
-What happens when a parachain's time on a core expires?
+What happens when a parachain fails to renew its coretime?

 Parachains are not ephemeral.
 As long as someone is keeping the data for a parachain, the parachain can move between being a parachain, an